nccgroup/asatools/tutorial.md

 ## Debugging

-To debug, we define add this to `asadbg.cfg`:
+To debug, we add this to `asadbg.cfg`:

 ```
 [asav9815]
 version=9815
 arch=gns3
 rootfs_path=/home/user/fw/_asav981-5.qcow2.extracted/rootfs
+gns3_host=192.168.5.1
 gns3_port=12004
 attach_gdb=yes
 ```

+Note: for working with the Linux environment, we would need to use `gns3_host=127.0.0.1` and `gns3_port=5003` to match the configuration done above.

 Now we can debug it: